Unity-Technologies/AssetBundles-Browser/Documentation/com.unity.assetbundlebrowser.md

 * Bundles with duplicated assets will be marked with a warning (more information on duplication in Asset List section below)

 * Empty bundles will be marked with an info message.
-For a number of reasons, empty bundles are not very stable and can dissapear from this list at times.
+For a number of reasons, empty bundles are not very stable and can disappear from this list at times.

 * Folders of bundles will be marked with the highest message from the contained bundles.